Gorakhpur–Yesvantpur Express (via Faizabad)

 The Gorakhpur–Yesvantpur Express is an Express train belonging to North Eastern Railway zone that runs between Gorakhpur Junction and Yesvantpur Junction via Ayodhya Junction in India.
 It is currently being operated with 15023/15024 train numbers on a weekly basis.

 Service

-The 15023/Gorakhpur– Yesvantpur Express has an average speed of 49 km/hr and covers 2464 km in 50h 30m.
-The 15024/Yesvantpur–Gorakhpur Express has an average speed of 56 km/hr and covers 2464 km in 43h 50m.
+The 15023/Gorakhpur– Yesvantpur Express has an average speed of 49 km/h and covers 2464 km in 50h 30m.
+The 15024/Yesvantpur–Gorakhpur Express has an average speed of 56 km/h and covers 2464 km in 43h 50m.

-Route & Halts
+Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard LHB rakes with max speed of 130 kmph.
+The train has standard LHB rakes with a maximum speed of 130 km/h.
 The train consists of 22 coaches: